Guide School 2025

 • A pair of shoes for around camp such as, house shoes, tennis shoe etc.

-• A good water bottle.
+• A good reusable water bottle.

 If you are in question about anything else or would like specific clothing recommendations please email us & we will be happy to help!